-Epson P800 vs Canon Pro 1000 | Clear Winner | Read This Before Buying
+Epson P800 Vs Canon Pro 1000 | Best A2 Photo Printer

 Experience

-While Epson is all about making sure your printing experience is intuitive and easy, Canon is focussed on making sure you get the most out of your photos.
-This starts with the direct pairing of your camera to the printer (if you do own a Canon branded camera), which in most cases eliminates the need of a computer at all!
+While Epson is all about making sure your printing experience is intuitive and easy, Canon is focused on making sure you get the most out of your photos.
+This starts with the direct pairing of your camera to the printer (if you do own a Canon branded camera), which in most cases eliminates the need for a computer at all!

 However, that’s just the beginning.
-Canon also throws in a set of wonderful tools which allow you to track expenses per print including paper and ink costs, a final touch-up software which works almost like Photoshop, and a whole host of printing options which the Epson doesn’t feature.
+Canon also throws in a set of wonderful tools which allow you to track expenses per print including paper and ink costs, a final touch-up software that works almost like Photoshop, and a whole host of printing options that the Epson doesn’t feature.
 The print quality is slightly better on the Epson, however, all things considered.

-The Canon also gives you a number of features such as no switching between photo black and matte black inks, an air feeder system which makes sure no page gets skewed during printing, and the LCOA Pro engine which handles complex printing tasks with ease.
-It can process multitudes of complex high quality images with ease.
+The Canon also gives you a number of features such as no switching between photo black and matte black inks, an air feeder system that makes sure no page gets skewed during printing, and the LCOA Pro engine which handles complex printing tasks with ease.
+It can process multitudes of complex high-quality images with ease.
 This printer won’t disappoint!

 - Delivers stunning blacks, the Chroma Optimiser works to ensure solid color accuracy